akarnokd/RxJavaExtensions/README.md

 at hu.akarnokd.rxjava2.debug.RxJava2AssemblyTrackingTest.completable(RxJava2AssemblyTrackingTest.java:185)
 ```

 This is a filtered list of stacktrace elements (skipping threading, unit test and self-related entries).
+Most modern IDEs should allow you to navigate to the locations when printed on (or pasted into) its console.

 To avoid interference, the `RxJavaAssemblyException` is attached as the last cause to potential chain of the original exception that travels through each operator to the end consumer.